In 2024, my co-worker introduced the term “ikigai” to me following her spring trip to Okinawa.

 Dream the dreams you will have to face when your heart outweighs your brain.
 The thoughts that were once how will I now become because he is the Great I AM.
 There is more to learn and lots to love, fight for a greater purpose – start by believing you are enough.

 So, exit this page by telling yourself that you are enough.
 You do not have to wonder how you will do it because you serve a God who will navigate that concern for you.
 He just needs you to surrender your dreams to Him and submit to His will.
 Take that first step of submission today – ask the Lord how you personally can submit your dreams and heart to him and give him time to respond.
 Pray for a heart that recognizes his voice and how to respond.
-Your ikigai is not an immediate discovery, it will take living each day in the present and drawing near to the Lord.
+Your ikigai is not an immediate discovery; it will take living each day in the present and drawing near to the Lord.
 But there is always a beginning.
 So take that first step today!
+Know that God wants to use you to grow his kingdom.
+Believe in that.

 Ask yourself – what is my ikigai?